Progress Report

 Narsis District

 The southwestern quadrant of Morrowind’s mainland has a distinctive yellow-to-red hue.
 Once known as the Redoran Waters March with the Hlaalu confined to the cities of Narsis and Kragenmoor, the entire Narsis District is now the stronghold of House Hlaalu, who has heavily cultivated its lands.
-Aside from a long-discarded early-2000s iteration using vanilla assets, these landscapes are the newest ones being developed for TR, relying entirely on custom assets and adhering to our most recent standards.
+Aside from a long-discarded early-2000s iteration using vanilla assets, these landscapes are among the newest ones being developed for TR, relying entirely on custom assets and adhering to our most recent standards.

 Coronati Basin